sirbrillig/writing-testable-plugins-slides/README.md

 ### What is testable code?

-Code that makes it easy to test input and output in isolation.
+Code that makes it easy to test
+inputs and outputs in isolation.

 ---